Anuril/vwinst/README.md

 ## Security

 - The script will create randomized vaultwarden username & passwords for the database.
-- The script will create a randomized admin password for vaultwarden.
+- The script will create a randomized admin password and hash it with argon2 for vaultwarden.
-- The script will require you to specify a user that vaultwarden will run as.
+- Vaultwarden will run as a separate user.
+- Vaultwarden will run isolated by using systemd hardening features.

 ## Disclaimer